 Flood related resources, including links to other agencies and FEMA's Map Service Center, are provided on the HSSU website.
 Flood maps can also be viewed at the CDS offices.
-During the program year, CDS staff produced 18 maps for property owners.
-In addition, city TV has been used to provide information on flood hazards and required permitting.
-CDS staff has actively participated in educational events, including the Naturefest held on September 18, 2021.
+During the program year, CDS staff produced numerous maps for property owners.
+CDS staff has actively participated in educational events, including Naturefest.
 At this event, staff interacted with approximately 200 residents.
-Information was provided and received on water quality/pollution, sinkholes, flooding and drainage.
+Information was provided and received on water quality/pollution, sinkholes, flooding, and drainage.